Hawaiian Sugar Planters' Association: History

-Founded in 1895, the Hawaiian Sugar Planters' Association (HSPA) was an unincorporated, voluntary organization of sugarcane plantation owners in the Hawaiian Islands.
-Its objective was to promote the mutual benefits of its members and the development of the sugar industry in the islands.
-It conducted scientific studies and gathered accurate records about the sugar industry.
+HSPA conducted scientific studies and gathered accurate records about the sugar industry through the established in the same year of the Hawaiian Sugar Planters' Association Experiment Station, located in Makiki, Honolulu.
 The HSPA practiced paternalistic management.
 Plantation owners introduced welfare programs, sometimes out of concern for the workers, but often designed to suit their economic ends.
 Threats, coercion, and "divide and rule" tactics were employed, particularly to keep the plantation workers ethnically segregated.